Windows background automations for weekly time savings

 Why this matters

-Time saved on routine computer tasks can increase available hours for work or personal activities.
+Time saved on routine computer tasks can increase effective working hours for remote employees and small-business owners.

 Quick take